thxmuffe/ImComparePdfs/README.md

       AllDifferencesBetween // Two files.
 Find all differences

  All functions will return a list<FileInfo> list of image files, which describe the difference on particular page.

+All code in F# and anyone is free to suggest changes.

+- Paavo